SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine Communications Platinum Router.md

 - All sets are (currently) done ONLY on the level that is being monitored.
 - It is possible to hide some inputs and outputs from the matrix.
 To do so, go to the **Configuration** page and set the **Matrix Resize Method** to *Manual.* Then set the **Number of Inputs Visible** to the number you want to see.
 The same applies for the outputs.
 When you do this, only the first chosen number of inputs and outputs will be visible in the matrix.
 - The maximum number of inputs and outputs is 640.
-- When you set the **Matrix Resize Method** to *Automatic*, the driver will query the dimensions of the matrix and show only the first N and M inputs and outputs.From version 1.1.0.3 onwards, there is also a **Table View Page**, which shows a Table View of the matrix, and allows you to connect or disconnect crosspoints.
+- When you set the **Matrix Resize Method** to *Automatic*, the driver will query the dimensions of the matrix and show only the first N and M inputs and outputs.
+  From version 1.1.0.3 onwards, there is also a **Table View Page**, which shows a Table View of the matrix, and allows you to connect or disconnect crosspoints.